mennovanveenendaal/mennovanveenendaal.github.io/_posts/2025/2025-12-06-iPhone's 'forgotten' Wi-Fi networks.md

 When investigation the [scanning of Wi-Fi networks](https://www.mennovanveenendaal.com/posts/iPhone-Wi-Fi-Scanning/) by an iPhone I acquired a Partially Restored Filesystem Backup to search for traces of scanned Wi-Fi networks.
 While searching the data for the SSID of a test network, I found a reference in a file named _removed networks_.
 To find out more about this file, I examined it further.

 ## Logging
-With [UFADE](https://github.com/prosch88/UFADE) I created another Partially Restored Filesystem Backup (PRFS) from the iPhone 12 using iOS 26.1.
+With [UFADE](https://github.com/prosch88/UFADE) I created another Partially Restored Filesystem Backup (PRFS) from the iPhone 12 running iOS 26.1.
 From this backup I extracted the file *com.apple.wifi.removed-networks.plist* from `\private\var\mobile\Library\Preferences\`.
-Inside this [.plist](https://en.wikipedia.org/wiki/Property_list)) I found several SSIDs of networks I had previously connected my iPhone to and later removed from the Known Networks of the iPhone.
+Inside this [.plist](https://en.wikipedia.org/wiki/Property_list) I found several SSIDs of networks I had previously connected my iPhone to and later removed from the Known Networks of the iPhone.

 ## Script
 Using the iOS_sysdiagnose_forensic_scripts by [cheeky4n6monkey](https://github.com/cheeky4n6monkey/iOS_sysdiagnose_forensic_scripts/blob/master/sysdiagnose-net-ext-cache.py) as reference, I created a Python script to parse the *com.apple.wifi.removed-networks.plist* file: